angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

 if __name__ == '__main__':
 ```

 There's one last thing to do before we're able to serialize the inbound `test.db` file.
-SQLite right pads the database pages - of which the setting when I created a db from scratch was 12 bytes of padding.
+SQLite right pads the database pages - of which when I created a db from scratch the setting was 12 bytes.
 Per the docs this information is included in the header:

 ```20   1   Bytes of unused "reserved" space at the end of each page.
 Usually 0.```